PeggyKimotho/React-Code-Challenge2-Bot-Battlr/README.md

 # React-Code-Challenge2-Bot-Battlr

-## Bank of Flatiron App
+## Bot Battlr App

 ##### Created By Peggy Kimotho

 ## Description

-Bank of Flatiron App is a mini web app that displays a list of your recent bank transactions.
+Bot Battlr is a mini web app where you can custom-build your own Bot Army!

-On the app, you can fill out and submit the form to add a new transaction.
-This will add the new transaction to the table.
-You can also filter transactions by typing into the search bar to get a particular transaction.
+On the app, you can browse through a list of different bots, view a bot's details and select a bot to add it to your army.

 ## Technologies Used